 The Client node sends requests to the blockchain nodes and receives the results of running the requests.

 The external application sends commands to the Daml Ledger API component of the Client node.
 The Daml Ledger API component forwards the command to a pool of the BFT clients, which sends the requests to the Replica Network to be executed and waits to collect the results from the Replica nodes.
 The BFT client forwards the results back to the Daml Ledger API.
-The Daml Ledger API receives the results of the command execution using the PostgreSQL notification.
+The Daml Ledger API receives the command execution results using the PostgreSQL notification.

 When the Replica node thin-replica protocol sends the result to the Client nodes subscribed to receive these updates, the Client node thin-replica protocol receives the update and writes it into the local client PostgreSQL.
 After data is written to PostgreSQL, a notification that the update was written in the local DB is sent to the Daml Ledger API.